Opportunities in Government Data Science

 These amendments included changes to voice mail communications, secret searches, surveillance orders, search warrants and a host of other law enforcement tools.

-Amidst the debate about the NSA, it’s ironic to note the federal government is also responsible for legislation such as the:
+Amidst the debate about the NSA, the federal government is also responsible for legislation such as the:

 - Health Insurance Portability Act (HIPAA)